Exploring the Biblical meaning of 'Loving Our Neighbors’

 Chapter 6

-Loving Immigrants, Orphans, And Widows
+Loving Immigrants, Orphans, and Widows

 "We can do no great things ... only small things with great love." – Mother Teresa.